 The US National Committee for UN Women walks are an annual event across the United States that draw attention to the issue of gender-based violence and highlight UN Women's programs to stop violence against women and girls.

-Over 3 million people including 30,000 survivors of gender based violence benefited from projects funded by UN Women during 2013 alone.
+Over 3 million people including 30,000 survivors of gender based violence benefited from projects funded by UN Women during a one year period.
 Twelve years ago, only 45 countries had laws against domestic violence.
 We now have 125 countries with laws against domestic violence which means we have 70 more countries to go.

 Walk with us and support UN Women in its efforts to end violence against women and girls!